MicrosoftDocs/azure-devops-docs/docs/pipelines/process/resources.md

 In case your pipeline run is created by manual trigger or by scheduled trigger, the default version, branch and tags are used to evaluate the version of CI pipeline version.
 1. If you provide a build version (number), we will pickup that version.
-2. If you provide a branch, we will pick up latest version from the given branch.
+2. If you provide a branch, the latest version from the given branch runs.
 3. If you provide a list of tags, we will pick up the latest run that has all the tags matched.
 4. If you provide a branch and list of tags, we will pick up the latest run from the branch provided and has the matching tags.
 3. If you don’t provide anything, we will pickup the latest run across all the branches.